MillionConcepts/multidex/readme.md

 please contact the repository maintainers.

 ### known issues
-* the spectra-info dialog is not currently properly draggable on Firefox.
-A fix is planned.
 * image export does not work on Windows.
 A fix for this is also planned.

 ### licensing notes